Sara Gadalla Gubara: Working with her father

-After her father had lost his eyesight at the age of 80, Sara assisted him with his later film projects, including an adaptation of the French novel Les Misérables (2006) and his autobiography "My life and the cinema."
-Her 2004 documentary "The Lover of Light" is a metaphor for Gadalla Gubara's eyesight debacle and his desire to use film to raise awareness of social concerns.
+After her father had lost his eyesight at the age of 80, Sara assisted him with his later film projects, including an adaptation of the French novel Les Misérables (2006) and his autobiography My life and the cinema.
+Her 2004 documentary The Lover of Light is a metaphor for Gadalla Gubara's eyesight debacle and his desire to use film to raise awareness of social concerns.
 She participated with this and two other films in the 2008 Kampala Film Festival.

-Following the demolition of her father's “Studio Gad” by the Sudanese government in 2008 after an eight-year legal battle over land ownership, Sara worked to preserve her father's cinematic legacy, who had documented the history of Sudan, by seeking to digitise and archive his films.
+Following the demolition of her father's Studio Gad by the Sudanese government in 2008 after an eight-year legal battle over land ownership, Sara worked to preserve her father's cinematic legacy, who had documented the history of Sudan, by seeking to digitise and archive his films.
 Between 2014 and 2016, a large part of her father's films was digitised by the Arsenal Institute for Film and Video Art in Berlin, Germany, and they have been shown again to audiences in Sudan as well as abroad.

 Other productions

 In 1985, Sara Gadalla worked for Sudan TV after graduating from the Higher Institute of Cinema and was in charge of the animation department.
 She completed about three or four animated films in the traditional way of drawing by hand.
 In 1989, she moved to the Kingdom of Saudi Arabia after she married a medical doctor, where she directed commercials and documentary films.
 After twelve years, she returned to Sudan and established her studio Belissar Art Production, where she worked as a camerawoman, director, and editor.
 She further completed an animated version of Fatima Al-Samha, a well-known Sudanese fairy tale that was later the subject of another animated film by Mai Elgizouli, a Sudanese filmmaker of the next generation.

 After that, Sara Gadalla stopped producing animated films due to their high financial cost and moved on to documentary films.
-She participated in several festivals in South Africa, Zanzibar, and Nigeria.
+She participated in several festivals in Nigeria, South Africa, and Zanzibar.
 In particular, Sara Gadalla made several documentaries and short films about the situation of women in Sudan and the harmful societal customs practised against them, including female genital mutilation, to which she dedicated eight films.
 These films are meant to educate Sudanese people, especially those living in remote areas, about the dangers of this harmful practice.
 Similarly, she was also working on a film about Sudanese women in all political, artistic and sports fields, with a focus on pioneering personalities.
-Similar to earlier films by her father about the same topic, she made several films about Sudanese cities, such as one about Khartoum.
+Similar to earlier films by her father about the same topic, Song of Khartoum, she made several films about Sudanese cities, such as one about Khartoum.

 Personal life

-In 1989, Sara married Bla Abu Snena, and they have three children, Sami, Khalid and Samahir.
+In 1989, Sara married Bella Abu Sineina, and they have four children Ashraf, Sami, Khalid and Samhar.